CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

      SELECT * FROM testdb.users;
      ```
    - Verify that the data matches the primary server.
-   - Execute the following on the secondary server:
+   - Before you execute the next statement, please write down what result you would expect from it:
    ```sql
    INSERT INTO cyfdb.users (name, email) VALUES ('Jane Doe', 'jane@example.com');
    ```
-   Did it work?
+   Does the result match your prediction?
 If not, can you guess why?

 ### Task 4: Demonstrate Failover